aytugonan/aytugonan.github.io/_pages/about.md

   - /about.html
 ---

+# About Dr. Aytuğ Onan

-Dr. Aytuğ Onan received his BS. in Computer Engineering from Izmir University of Economics (Turkey) in 2010.
-He earned his MS in Computer Engineering and PhD in Computer Engineering from Ege University (Turkey) in 2013 and 2016, respectively.
-He has been working as "Full Professor of Artificial Intelligence and Data Engineering" since January 2024 at the Department of Computer Engineering of Izmir Katip Celebi University (Turkey).
-He has been reviewing for several international journals including Expert Systems with Applications, Plos One and International Journal of Machine Learning and Cybernetics.
-He has published several journal papers on machine learning and computational linguistics.
-Dr. Onan entered the lists of **“Most Influential Scientists of the World- 2020, 2021, 2022, 2023 and 2024 (Five Consecutive Years)”** created by a research team led by Dr. John Ioannidis from Stanford University, USA.
-In addition, he has received **"Highly Cited Researchers Award 2023"** by Clarivate.
+Dr. Aytuğ Onan received his **B.Sc. in Computer Engineering** from Izmir University of Economics, Turkey, in 2010.
+He completed his **M.Sc. in Computer Engineering** in 2013 and **Ph.D. in Computer Engineering** in 2016, both at Ege University, Turkey.
+Since January 2024, he has been serving as a **Full Professor of Artificial Intelligence and Data Engineering** in the Department of Computer Engineering at İzmir Katip Çelebi University, Turkey.

+Dr. Onan has made significant contributions to the fields of **machine learning** and **computational linguistics**, publishing numerous research papers in prestigious journals.
+He actively reviews for several high-impact international journals, including:

+- *Expert Systems with Applications*
+- *PLOS ONE*
+- *International Journal of Machine Learning and Cybernetics*

+His research focuses on advancing machine learning methodologies and their applications in data-driven problem-solving.

+## Achievements and Recognitions
+- Included in the **“Most Influential Scientists of the World”** list for **five consecutive years (2020–2024)**, compiled by a research team led by Dr. John Ioannidis from Stanford University, USA.
+- Awarded the **"Highly Cited Researchers Award 2023"** by Clarivate, recognizing his impactful contributions to scientific research.

+Dr. Onan continues to advance the boundaries of artificial intelligence, data engineering, and computational linguistics through his innovative research and collaborations.